Raghuram1784/SkillCraft-AI/README.md

 ## Usage
 To explore SkillCraft AI:
 1. Run the Flask application by executing `python app.py` in your terminal.
-2. Open a web browser and visit `http://127.0.0.1:5000/` to view the application.
-3. Enjoy the interactive features and explore the learning resources and tools.
+2. Enjoy the interactive features and explore the learning resources and tools.

 ## Installation
 To set up SkillCraft AI locally: